Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/uconf_acceleration.md

 title: "UCONF: Transfer acceleration"
 linkTitle: "Transfer acceleration"
 weight: 310
---- To enable acceleration set the uconf values as recommended in this section.
+---To enable acceleration set the uconf values as recommended in this section.

 ## About transfer acceleration

 **UNIX/Windows only**

-The {{< TransferCFT/axwayvariablesComponentShortName  >}} acceleration feature offers significantly faster transfer rates for large- file transfers, traveling long- distances over high bandwidth networks.
+The {{< TransferCFT/axwayvariablesComponentShortName  >}} acceleration feature offers significantly faster transfer rates for large-file transfers, traveling long-distances over high bandwidth networks.

 {{< TransferCFT/axwayvariablesComponentShortName  >}} achieves this transfer acceleration using two methods:

-- UDT: a UDP- based protocol (User Datagram Protocol)
+- UDT: a UDP-based protocol (User Datagram Protocol)
 - pTCP: parallel TCP, which uses multiple parallel connections

 ### UDT description

-UDT is a transport protocol that {{< TransferCFT/axwayvariablesComponentShortName  >}} can use to manage applications over high- speed networks.
+UDT is a transport protocol that {{< TransferCFT/axwayvariablesComponentShortName  >}} can use to manage applications over high-speed networks.
 UDT uses UDP, a lower layer message, to transfer bulk data.

 ## Configuring accelerated communication